 The Adrienne Shelly Foundation

 Supports the artistic achievements of female actors, writers and directors through a series of scholarships and grants, providing recipients with financial support and consultative access to the Foundation's advisory board of actors, directors, producers, composers, law, publicity, academic and trade professionals.
 Reflecting Adrienne's spirit, generosity, courage and whimsy, their goal is to recognize the tremendous passion and commitment of women artists in creating their own work, and provide them with support and guidance particularly during periods of transition and struggle.
-More Details.
+More details here.

 American Indian Community House